 Meet the Authors:

-An accomplished speaker, he has delivered hundreds of 30-60 minutes spiritual motivational speeches to those struggling with homelessness, youth with special needs, and local churches; his largest crowd was thousands at the SunDome at USF.
+An accomplished speaker, he has delivered hundreds of 30-60 minute spiritual motivational speeches to those struggling with homelessness, youth with special needs, and local churches; his largest crowd was thousands at the SunDome at USF.
 Mr. Streetman’s efforts in 2012 resulted in a large number of Tampa Bay’s homeless getting off the street through H3 with a meager budget.
-Further, Mr. Streetman conducted and has published research on teaching Homeless individuals problem solving skills using Dr. Rusty Clark’s SODAS methodology, and has presented at conference on the subject.
+Furthermore, Mr. Streetman conducted and has published research on teaching homeless individuals problem solving skills using Dr. Rusty Clark’s SODAS methodology, and has presented at conferences on the subject.

 He is currently on the board of two non-profits and is also a business consultant for CSHC Consulting, LLC, providing guidance on systems, marketing, hiring, and administrative development to businesses.
 He remains an emeritus member of Full Spectrum ABA, sitting and writing at their Round Table.